Dallas Gyms Weigh in on a May 18 Reopening | PaperCity Magazine

 As far as boutique fitness goes, Lagree and Pilates studios have a bit of an advantage on the social distancing front, with spaced out reformers or Megaformers that make it easy for clients stay in your own personal space.
 The Dallas gym will be taking extra precautions, of course.
 Classes will be capped at nine and masks are required to enter and exit the studio.
 Click here for more information.

 “The responsibility of re-opening during a pandemic is a serious consideration.
 We have spent countless hours developing new client, new studio and new virtual protocols to provide you the very best in-person and at-home experiences.
-The health and the safety of our S6 Family and community remains our number one priority.” – Reads part of a statement sent to clients.
+The health and the safety of our S6 Family and community remains our number one priority.” – reads part of a statement sent to clients.

 TruFusion Dallas (not reopening yet)